xtendui/xtendui/src/gatsby/markdown/components/core/general/javascript.md

 date: "2050-05-05"
 ---

-## Variables

-In `xtend-library/src/vars` there are javascript variables.
-You can access them with `Xt.vars.<property>`.
-You'll need also to install [gsap](https://greensock.com/gsap/) when using xtend vars, it's all documented in the docs demos.

 ## Event Delay

 For the `resize` and `scroll` events we use a special wrapper `Xt.eventDelay` that set the delay on which the resize gets triggered with `Xt.resizeDelay` and `Xt.scrollDelay`.